mtoensing/simpletoc/readme.txt

 * No customizations needed.
 * SEO friendly.
 Disable the h2 heading in the block.
 * No javascript or css added.
-* Comes with English, French, Spanish and German translations.
+* Comes with English, French, Spanish, German, and Brazilian Portuguese translations.
 * Rank Math support.

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

 == Changelog ==

-= 3.8 =
+= 3.9 =
 * Option to disable block heading added.
 * Enhanced the localization strings.
+* Added Brazilian Portuguese translations to the translations.
+Thanks Ralden Souza!

 = 3.6 =
 * Code refactoring: moved to JSX and updates dependencies.
 Makes the code much smaller and easier to read for humans.